winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==

+= 5.0.9 - (15.05.2015) =
+* New: Partial slovenian translation added
+* New: Fade out status messages of the document manager after some seconds
+* Changed: Better course select list for the document manager
+* Bugfix: Fixed a bug in the handling of volume/number formatting in a publication meta row under certain conditions
+* Bugfix: Capability checks added for course actions (editing and deleting)
+* Bugfix: Fixed an "order by" bug in get_tp_options()
+* Bugfix: Prevent loading of frontent scripts/styles in the document manager tab of the tinyMCE plugin
+* Bugfix: [tpcloud]: Author filter doesn't consider the user parameter

 = 5.0.8 - (13.04.2015) =
 * Bugfix: Fixed a bug in [tpenrollments] which displays the wrong student meta data